rivezeri/quest-2-link-fix/README.md

 In order for this script to work, the following dependencies must be met:
 * AutoHotKey
 * ADB
-* Developer options on the Quest
+* Developer options on the Quest (and marking your desktop as a trusted device to send commands)
 * Replacing the serial := variable with your unique devices serial number.
 This is found by listing adb devices.
 * Grep
 * Disabling Guardian (unfortunately.
 Use OVR Advanced Settings to alleviate any issue)